3 DAYS FROM $1,299

 Sailing from Lake Erie to Lake Huron, your ship, the 5-star Ocean Explorer, will berth in Detroit, Michigan.
 Peruse artifacts from American history during a self-guided tour of the Henry Ford Museum, home to the limousine that carried President John F. Kennedy on that fateful day in Texas, the bus in which Rosa Parks stood her ground and sparked the Civil Rights Movement, and the chair Abraham Lincoln was sitting in when he was assassinated.

-After lunch back on the ship, you’ll choose between touring the Detroit Institute of Arts (DIA) or the Charles H. Wright Museum of African American History (The Wright).
+After lunch back on the ship, you’ll tour the Detroit Institute of Arts (DIA).
 The DIA features one of the most renowned art collections in the country that include Diego Rivera's Detroit Industry Murals and Vincent van Gogh’s self-portrait — the first Van Gogh painting to enter an American museum collection.
-Home to the Harriet Tubman Museum Collection, as well as other important offerings documenting the Detroit’s labor movement, The Wright houses more than 35,000 artifacts pertaining to the African American experience.
+Home to the Harriet Tubman Museum Collection, as well as other important offerings documenting the Detroit’s labor movement.

 This evening, enjoy dinner and a Motown performance back on the ship as we set sail for Lake Huron.